-Microneedling isn’t an especially painful treatment.
+Microneedling isn’t an excruciating treatment.
 However, it depends on the person undergoing the treatment and the depth of the needle.
 Many people express a little discomfort.
 However, it is not unbearable and remains relatively non-invasive.
 Some people argue that they don’t feel anything at all.

 How can I decide which of the two treatments is best for me?

-Microdermabrasion is the ideal treatment for those who are looking to improve their complexion with a safe, quick and comfortable procedure.
-Generally-speaking, there tends to be no downtime after Microdermabrasion treatment.
-So, if you are looking for something fast, affordable and non-invasive, then Microdermabrasion is an excellent choice.
+Microdermabrasion is the ideal treatment for those looking to improve their complexion with a safe, quick, and comfortable procedure.
+Generally speaking, there tends to be no downtime after Microdermabrasion treatment.
+So, if you are looking for something fast, affordable, and non-invasive, then Microdermabrasion is an excellent choice.